-- 16This is a very useful function to create numerous documents in OpenOffice.If you have any suggestions or questions about what you seen in this video then please leave them in the section below.
+- 16If you have any suggestions or questions about what you seen in this video then please leave them in the section below.
 You've been watching VisiHow.
-Goodbye.Advertisement
+Goodbye.This is a very useful function to create numerous documents in OpenOffice.Advertisement

 Video: Insert Photos into an OpenOffice 4 Document on a Macbook Air

 If you have problems with any of the steps in this article, please post in the comments section below.

 Categories : Macintosh

 Recent edits by: Crystal, Thor